noirello/bonsai/docs/tutorial.rst

     >>> client = LDAPClient("ldap://example.org", True)
     >>> conn = client.connect()

+If we want to use a filesocket connection point the URL to `ldapi://`:

+    >>> client = LDAPClient("ldapi://%2Frun%2Fslapd%2Fldapi")

+(Please note that in this case the file location has to be URL-encoded.)

 Now, we have an anonym bind to the server, so LDAP whoami operation - which helps to get the identity about the authenticated user - will return with the following: